 Study Abroad Programs

 There’s no better way to gain knowledge of another culture than to experience it firsthand.
 The College of Science offers programs in urban ecology, aquatic ecology, and evolution and ecology.
 Our faculty-led study abroad programs provide you with an opportunity to conduct research while learning about different cultures.
 Find the resources you need to start planning your study abroad adventure.

 Fast Forward Summer Research Program

 The Fast Forward program provides a small group of incoming freshman students with exposure to scientific theory, application skills, and a jump start on their College of Science experience.
-Students work will contribute to a faculty mentors research program through a 4-week laboratory experience and the presentation of their work in a research symposium.
+Student's work will contribute to a faculty mentors research program through a 4-week laboratory experience and the presentation of their work in the Undergraduate Research Symposium.